liyaSileshi/deep-learning/Gradient_descent.md

 <img src="gradient_graph_steps.png" height=300 width=auto>

+Calculating the Gradient Descent helps us find the lower/minimum cost function.
 To find where the cost function will be close to zero, because when the cost function is a small value, it means our model is correctly predicting the value that we want.

-Helps us find the lower/minimum cost function.

-Gradient of a function gives us the direction of the steepest ascent.
+Calculating the Gradient of a function gives us the direction of the steepest ascent.
 So taking the negative of that gradient will give the direction to decrease the function most quickly.

 ### The overall algorithm for minimizing the cost function